gordlea/fireboard2mqtt/README.md

 # fireboard2mqtt

-A simple service to bring your Fireboard wireless thermometer into home assistant via mqtt autodiscovery.
+A simple service to bring your Fireboard wireless thermometer into home assistant via mqtt auto discovery.

 This is also available as a [Home Assistant](https://www.home-assistant.io/) addon [here](https://github.com/gordlea/home-assistant-addons/tree/main/fireboard2mqtt).